lsst-dm/prompt_processing/doc/playbook.rst

 The bucket ``rubin-pp-dev-users`` holds:

 * ``rubin-pp-dev-users/central_repo/`` contains the central repository described in `DMTN-219`_.
-  This repository currently contains HSC and LATISS data, uploaded with ``make_export.py``.
+  This repository currently contains HSC, LATISS, and LSSTComCamSim data, uploaded with ``make_export.py``.

 * ``rubin-pp-dev-users/unobserved/`` contains raw files that the upload scripts can draw from to create incoming raws.